simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 Ansible also has a **modular architecture** that allows IT teams to use only the modules they need.
 Ansible modules can be used for everything from package installation to DevOps workflows.
 Ansible modules are designed to be **idempotent**, which means that they will only make changes to the managed nodes if necessary.
 This ensures that the managed nodes remain in the desired state, even if the playbook is run multiple times.

 Ansible also has a large and active **community**, which provides support and contributes to the development of new features.
-The Ansible community has developed thousands of modules that can be used to automate a wide range of tasks.
+The Ansible community has developed thousands of modules that can be used to automate many tasks.
 The **Ansible Galaxy** is a repository of pre-built roles and playbooks that can be used to automate common IT tasks.

 #### Pros and Cons of Ansible

 Pros:

 - Easy to learn and use: Ansible's YAML-based syntax makes it easy for IT teams to write and understand playbooks.
-- **Agentless architecture**: Ansible's agentless architecture means that it is easy to install and configure, and does not require any software to be installed on the managed nodes.
+- **Agentless architecture**: Ansible's agentless architecture means that it is easy to install and configure, and doesn't require any software to be installed on the managed nodes.
 - **Modular design**: Ansible's modular architecture allows IT teams to use only the modules they need, and ensures that playbooks are idempotent.
 - **Large and active community**: Ansible has a large and active community that provides support and contributes to the development of new features.

 Cons:

 - May have **limited scalability** for large deployments: While Ansible is designed to be scalable, it may have limitations for very large deployments.
-- Limited support for **complex workflows**: While Ansible can automate a wide range of tasks, it may not be suitable for very complex workflows.
+- Limited support for **complex workflows**: While Ansible can automate many tasks, it may not be suitable for very complex workflows.
 - May require **additional modules** for certain use cases: While Ansible has a large library of modules, it may require additional modules for certain use cases.

 #### Popular Use Cases for Ansible